Mark specialises in media, public and human rights law.

 Beyond casework, he has presented on equality issues and chaired one of Doughty Street’s seminars to mark the 10th Anniversary of the Equality Act in 2021.

 Mark is particularly active in campaigning on disability issues.
-He is Senior Vice Chair and an elected Trustee of the Spinal Injuries Association (SIA), and Chair of the its Programmes Committee, overseeing the progress and development of SIA’s work on campaigns, advocacy and services, including parliamentary and campaigns strategy.
+He is an elected Board Trustee of the Spinal Injuries Association (SIA), and from 2021-2023 served as Senior Vice Chair and Chair of the Programmes Committee, overseeing the progress and development of SIA’s work on campaigns, advocacy and services, including parliamentary and campaigns strategy.

 SIA is the leading national charity working for people who experience spinal cord injury (SCI), often causing paralysis, and nearly always life changing.
 It has around 55 staff nationally providing services and advocacy to support and empower SCI people to rebuild their lives and overcome disability discrimination.
 It supplies essential support, services and advocacy, and is also a leading authority on SCI research and learning, supplying education, training and expertise on SCI to healthcare and rehab professionals, campaigns and charities.
 Its user led experience and expertise is deployed to inform and influence decision makers, and the design and delivery of services for SCI people nationally.
 As a Disabled People’s Organisation, representing 50,000 people with SCI in the UK, many of whom are wheelchair users, SIA is passionate about campaigning for disabled rights, collaborating with other DPOs and disability campaigners in NGOs, trade unions, business, and civil society.

-He was appointed to the Bar Council Disability Panel in 2021 and is a member of Doughty Street’s Disability Working Group.
+He has sat on the Bar Council Disability Panel since 2021 and on the Bar Standards Board Disability Taskforce since 2022, and is the Chair of Doughty Street’s Disability Working Group.

 Earlier Bar Council work includes serving on its Equality Code implementation committee which was responsible for adding sexual orientation to the protected grounds in the Equality Code.
 He was one of the founders of the Bar’s LGBT+ group, BLAGG.